feedhenry-training/Mapping-Example/README.md

 };
 ```

 This tells the app to initialise a map in the __maps_div__ at the point specified by 'lat' and 'lon'.
 The value for these are set at '52.88' and '-7.96'.
-This could easily be changed to use the <a gen-link="feedhenry-api#$fh.geo">$fh.geo</a> api call to get the users current location.
+This could easily be changed to use the $fh.geo api call to get the users current location.

 Showing placemarks
 ---------------------